-Pikaar et al. (2018) evaluate the economic potential and environmental impacts of SCP production using a variety of substrates as feedstock for hydrogenotrophic (renewable $H_2 + CO_2$), heterotrophic (organic carbon from farmed sugarcane) and methanotrophic microorganisms.15 This study focused on methane sourced from the natural gas grid, or produced by growing crops for biogas production via anaerobic digestion.15 Use of methane feedstocks from such supplies increases both the cost and environmental impact of methanotrophic SCP.
-To the best of our knowledge, our analysis is the first to evaluate the potential for capture and cleaning of stranded methane and its subsequent use for production of methanotrophic SCP.
-While we focus on the United States, the same approach can be applied to methane emitted and flared from industrial facilities worldwide.

-In this work, we investigate the capacity of landfills, wastewater treatment plants, and oil and natural gas facilities to produce protein that is cost competitive with fishmeal using current technology.
+- 30 methane has also been proposed as a feedstock for future biomanufacturing, potentially enabling or enabled by a paradigm shift - from large-scale megafacilities to smaller-scale, widespread, mobile production 1^2 .
+Methanotrophs are the subject of multiple - techno-economic analyses because of their potential to sequester carbon in bioplastics through accumulation of intracellular - polyhydroxyalkanoate (PHA) granules, an industrial process more complex than that needed for protein production 18-20.
+Recent - studies have also evaluated the numerous potential environmental benefits of methantrophic SCP, and indicate promising economics^{16,21,22}.
+To the best of our knowledge, our analysis is the first to evaluate the market potential of methanotrophic - SCP across the full range of existing sources of stranded methane.
+While we focus on the United States, the same approach can - 37 be applied to methane emitted and flared from industrial facilities worldwide. - In this work, we investigate the capacity of landfills, wastewater treatment plants, and oil and natural gas facilities to produce protein that is cost competitive with fishmeal using current technology.
 Using a techno-economic analysis, we investigate the market potential of methanotrophic SCP and key cost sensitivities.
-Our analysis assumes mature methanotrophic protein production facilities using current technology; we anticipate that costs will decrease substantially in the future.
-We conclude that stranded methane could supply 14% of the global fishmeal market by producing biomass at or lower than the current market price of fishmeal.
+Our analysis assumes mature methanotrophic protein - 41 production facilities using current technology; we anticipate that costs will decrease substantially in the future.
+We conclude - that stranded methane could supply 14% of the global fishmeal market by producing biomass at or below the current market - 43 price of fishmeal.

-Results
+44 Results

-Stranded Methane in the United States
+45 Stranded Methane in the United States

-In this study, we analyze methane emitted and flared from landfills, and oil and gas facilities, as well as methane generated at wastewater treatment plants but not currently utilized.
-We use publicly available data through the US Environmental Protection Agency (EPA)'s Greenhouse Gas Reporting Program (GHGRP),21 Landfill Methane Outreach Program (LMOP),22 and Clean Watershed Needs Survey (CWNS).^{24-26} For oil and gas flaring, we use VIIRS Nightfire data, also publicly available.23 Geographic distribution of methane sources and their respective sizes are depicted in Figure 1a for the contiguous US.
-Methane sources are geographically distributed across the country, with landfills and wastewater treatment plants concentrated near population centers.
+In this study, we analyze methane emitted and flared from landfills, and oil and gas facilities, as well as methane generated at wastewater treatment plants but not currently utilized .
+We use publicly available data through the US Environmental Protection Agency (EPA)'s Greenhouse Gas Reporting Program (GHGRP)23, Landfill Methane Outreach Program (LMOP)24, and Clean Watershed Needs Survey (CWNS)^{26-28}.
+For oil and gas flaring, we use VIIRS Nightfire data, also publicly available25.
+Details on data access and processing are included in Methods and Supplementary Methods.
+The geographic distribution of included methane sources and their respective sizes are depicted in Figure 1a for the contiguous US.
+Methane sources are geographically

+52 distributed across the country, with landfills and wastewater treatment plants concentrated near population centers.

-We use fishmeal as a point of comparison for methanotrophic SCP.
-High quality fishmeal is 60-72% crude protein,28 and methanotrophic biomass is 67%-81% crude protein.13 Thus, for the purposes of this analysis, we define the SCP product as the organic biomass of the dried cell (commonly referred to as volatile suspended solids).
-Figures 1b, 1c and 1d depict cumulative distribution functions of methane source size (left y-axis) for the same data sets used in Figure 1a, and the corresponding cumulative SCP production (right y-axis), calculated using a representative methanotrophic microbial yield of 0.7 tons of SCP per ton of CH4.14 Horizontal lines in Figures 1b, 1c, and 1d depict the total production rate of the 2018 global fishmeal market of 15,900 tons/day.4 The vertical lines depict the source size corresponding to a typically large industrial bioreactor volume (500 m3), assuming a yield of 0.7 tons SCP/ton CH4,14 a cell growth rate of 4 d-1,14 and a cell density of 30 g SCP/L.17
+53 We use fishmeal as a point of comparison for methanotrophic SCP.
+High quality fishmeal is 60-72% crude protein30, and 54 methanotrophic biomass is 67%-81% crude protein (see Supplementary Table S10 for composition comparison)14.
+Thus, for the

+- 55 purposes of this analysis, we define the SCP product as the organic biomass of the dried cell (commonly referred to as volatile - 55 suspended solids).
+Supplementary Note 1 provides a more detailed nutritional comparison of fishmeal and methanotrophic SCP. - 57 Figures 1b, 1c and 1d depict cumulative distribution functions of methane source size (left y-axis) for the same data sets used in - 58 Figure 1a, and the corresponding cumulative SCP production (right y-axis), calculated using a representative methanotrophic - microbial yield of 0.7 tons of SCP per ton of CH_4^{15} .
+Horizontal lines in Figures 1b, 1c, and 1d depict the total production rate - of the 2018 global fishmeal market of 15,900 tons/day4.
+The vertical lines depict the source size corresponding to a typically - 61 large industrial bioreactor volume (500 m3), assuming a yield of 0.7 tons SCP/ton CH415, a cell growth rate of 4 d-115, and a cell density of 30 g SCP/t 18 - ${62}$ cell density of 30 g SCP/L18.